alpsify/lychen/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-To report a vulnerability, please email nathan.depachtere@alpsify.com.
+To report a vulnerability, please email bonjour@lychen.fr.

 While the discovery of new vulnerabilities is rare, we also recommend always using the latest versions of Lychen